courtneyphillips/project-canis-educere/readme.md

 ## Project Canis Educere
-Courtney Phillips
+Courtney Phillips<br>
 March 2023

 ### Topic

-This brief learning module will provide a hands-on introduction to Serverless programming using Google Cloud Functions.
+This learning module provides a hands-on introduction to Serverless programming using Google Cloud Functions.

-After a brief introduction to serverless terminology and contexdt, we'll begin creating .
+After a brief introduction to serverless terminology and concepts, we'll walk through creating an automated cloud workflow together, step-by-step.

-### Audience
+Specifically, we'll construct a self-serve reporting process that allows users to request LMS reports on-demand.
+These reports are created, compiled, and delivered via Cloud Functions logic.

+This project aims to simultaneously expose learners to serverless concepts used by large engineering teams, while also depicting how they can solve everyday workplace challenges.

 ### Prerequisite Knowledge